 Principally, this depends on when and where you want your marriage to take place.
 A K-1 visa is appropriate when you, a foreigner, are engaged to an American citizen (meaning, you’ve not yet married), and you plan to wait until after entering the United States to get married, and you’ll be staying in the country.

 Specifically, this means that neither of you are already married, and not under the legally required age for marriage.
 If either you or your fiancé has been in a prior marriage, you’ll have to produce proof establishing that that prior marriage has ended.

-Now that you’ve determined that a K-1 fiancé visa is the appropriate option for you, we’ll begin discussing the process of obtaining your visa.
+Now that you’ve determined that a K-1 fiancé visa is an appropriate option for you, we’ll begin discussing the process of obtaining your visa.

 Step One: The Initial Petition and Supporting Package